poomalairaj/til/shell/direnv.md

 eval "$(direnv hook zsh)"
 ```

-Now create a `.envrc` and put env to be loaded when entering the directory
+Now create a `.envrc` in the desired directory and put env to be loaded when entering the directory

 ```shell